 Light, stronger than all shadows

 The winter solstice, which marks the beginning of the cold season, is the longest night of the year.
-It will take place on Friday 21 December at 23h22 and 44 seconds.
+It will be held on Friday 21 December at 23h22 and 44 seconds.
 It is high time to light the candles because "Dehors, il neige"And celebrate the victory of light on the shadow.
 Fiction around a Louis Vuitton candle. - Isabelle Cerboneschi.
 Model: Samuele.
-Photos: Buonomo & Cometti.
+Pictures: Buonomo & Cometti.

 We are no other than a moving row